cpske/ISP/software-process/index.md

 They prolong work to ensure that nothing is overlooked.
 This, too, causes schedule overrun and often fails anyway.

-Iterative and Increment Processes, develop a product iteratively.
+Iterative and Increment Processes develop a product iteratively.
-In each iteration some feature(s) of the product are chosen to implement (the increment) and all activities (requirements, analysis, design, coding, verification) are performed.
+In each iteration some feature(s) of the product are chosen to implement (the *increment*) and all activities (requirements, analysis, design, coding, verification) are performed for those features.
 When an increment is done, there should be a working, "potentially shippable" product, even though it has limited functionality.

 The motivation behind iterative and incremental is provide frequent opportunities for customer feedback, and opportunity for developers to learn and improve the product during development.
 This reduces risk and uncetainly, but creates extra develepment work.

-The U.P. is a popular software process framework.
+The **Unified Process** (UP) is a popular software process framework.
 It claims to be "architecture centric" and emphasizes early risk (of failure) reduction.
 The project life cycle consists of of 4 major phases which can be further subdivided.
 Each phase has one or more iterations with defined goals.
-Activities are categorized into *workflows* or *disciplines* and provide a second dimension to the process (the first dimension being time or phases).
+Activities are categorized as *workflows* or *disciplines* and provide a second dimension to the process (the first dimension being time or phases).

 The UP is often criticized as "document heavy" and overly plan-based.
-This criticism isn't really justified.
+This criticism is not really justified.
-Craig Larman's *Applying UML and Patterns* (textbook on software design, used in Software Spec &amp; Design) explains that you can tailor the UP to be as light-weight as you want.
+Craig Larman's *Applying UML and Patterns* (textbook on software design) explains that you can tailor the UP to be light-weight.

-## Software Development Life Cycle Models
+## Software Development Life Cycle (SDLC) Models

 To plan a project you need some idea of what you're going to do, and in what order.
 That info comes from a SDLC.

+It's a model, so you can customize it to fit a particular project.

 Common SDLC's are: